spike-rabbit/element/docs/components/status-notifications/status-bar.md

 ![Statusbar](images/statusbar.png)

-The **Status Bar** component informs a user about events or actions that requires their attention and provides an easily accessible and summarized overview of all ongoing events.
+The **status bar** component informs a user about events or actions that requires their attention and provides an easily accessible and summarized overview of all ongoing events.